Loading...

 If light from the outdoors proves to be bothersome, you can buy a pair of blackout curtains.
 They will keep the light at bay and also keep the room temperature the way you want it to be.

 The bedroom should become a haven for sleep and intimate activities.
-Unlike other vigorous exercises, sex is helping your body to relax and many people get sleepy after this.
+Unlike other vigorous exercises, sex helps your body to relax, and many people get sleepy after this.

 There are many things that can disturb your sleep, such as TVs, electronic devices, noise, light, and poor bedding.